Spice up your Jerusalem vacation with great Hikes, just 30-60 minutes from the city

-- Blue Trail: 1.5 kilometers circular trail passing though reconstructed agriculture fields and orchards.
+- Blue Trail: 1.5 kilometers circular trail passing through reconstructed agriculture fields and orchards.

 Download GPS File

 - Green Trail: 2 Km trail that goes down from the upper entrance of the park to the lower entrance, passing through the two springs, EIn Sataf and Ein Bikura.
 If you don’t have a second car waiting for you at the lower gate, it is recommended to walk until the springs and on the Red marked trail back to the start